 - Litovsky R, Parkinson A, Arcaroli J, et al; Simultaneous bilateral cochlear implantation in adults: a multicenter clinical study.
 Ear Hear.
 2006 Dec;27(6):714-31.

-- Peterson NR, Pisoni DB, Miyamoto RT; Cochlear implants and spoken language processing abilities: review and assessment Restor Neurol Neurosci.
+- Peterson NR, Pisoni DB, Miyamoto RT; Cochlear implants and spoken language processing abilities: review and assessment of the literature.
+Restor Neurol Neurosci.
 2010;28(2):237-50.

 - Wiley S, Jahnke M, Meinzen-Derr J, et al; Perceived qualitative benefits of cochlear implants in children with multi-handicaps.
 Int J Pediatr Otorhinolaryngol.
 2005 Jun;69(6):791-8.
 Epub 2005 Mar 2.

-- De Raeve L; Education and rehabilitation of deaf children with cochlear implants: a Cochlear Implants Int.
+- De Raeve L; Education and rehabilitation of deaf children with cochlear implants: a multidisciplinary task.
+Cochlear Implants Int.
 2010 Jun;11 Suppl 1:7-14.

 - Mo B, Lindbaek M, Harris S; Cochlear implants and quality of life: a prospective study.
 Ear Hear.
 2005 Apr;26(2):186-94.

-- Amoodi HA, Mick PT, Shipp DB, et al; Results with cochlear implantation in adults with speech recognition scores Otol Neurotol.
+- Amoodi HA, Mick PT, Shipp DB, et al; Results with cochlear implantation in adults with speech recognition scores exceeding current criteria.
+Otol Neurotol.
 2012 Jan;33(1):6-12.

-- Monteiro E, Shipp D, Chen J, et al; Cochlear implantation: a personal and societal economic perspective examining the J Otolaryngol Head Neck Surg.
+- Monteiro E, Shipp D, Chen J, et al; Cochlear implantation: a personal and societal economic perspective examining the effects of cochlear implantation on personal income.
+J Otolaryngol Head Neck Surg.
 2012 Apr;41 Suppl 1:S43-8.

 - Deggouj N, Gersdorff M, Garin P, et al; Today's indications for cochlear implantation.
 B-ENT.
 2007;3(1):9-14.